Adding an Email Trigger to a Form

 When the Filter Properties window opens, you can select a field that has already been added to the Form and set the conditions for that field.

-When you are finished adding additional filter rules, click "Apply."
+When you are finished adding additional filter rules, click "Apply" to save your changes.

 Note: Once published, filters cannot be deleted.
 If you want to remove a filter, you can use a new email trigger field or set the filter to "Select Field" so "New Filter" is displayed.